PowerDNS/pdns/pdns/recursordist/docs/appendices/compiling.rst

 To build :program:`PowerDNS Recursor`, a C++ compiler with support for C++ 2017 is required.
 This means ``gcc 5`` and newer and ``clang 5`` and newer.
 Furthermore, the Makefiles require GNU ``make``, not BSD ``make``.
+Starting with version 5, a Rust compiler is needed.

 By default, the :program:`Recursor` requires the following libraries and headers:

 * `Boost <http://boost.org/>`_ 1.35 or newer
 * `Lua <http://www.lua.org/>`_ 5.1+ or `LuaJit <http://luajit.org/>`_
 * `OpenSSL <https://openssl.org>`_
+* For :program:`Recursor` version 5 and higher, `cargo <https://www.rust-lang.org/tools/install>`_ version 1.64 or newer.

 .. note::
    On Debian and Ubuntu, the following will get you the dependencies::